Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/Research/Experimental Control/README.md

 `Disable_all_drivers()`

-disables all drivers.
+Disables all drivers.

 </br>

 `Emergency_stop()`

-stops all actuators.
+Sets every motor speed to zero thus stopping all of the actuators.
 This function feeds the code snippet mentioned above for the interrupt.

 </br>

 `Position_convert(value)`

-converts position data from bytes to degrees.
+Converts position data from bytes to degrees.

 </br>

 `Velocity_convert(value)`

-converts velocity data from bytes to RPM.
+Converts velocity data from bytes to RPM.

 </br>

 `Torque_convert(value)`

-converts torque data from bytes to Nm.
+Converts torque data from bytes to Nm.

 </br>

 `Position_actual(ID)`

-reads the angles from an actuator.
+Reads the angles from an actuator.

+**NOTE: the recieved angles are relative to the first time the robot's actuators are enabled everytime the robot is turned on.**

+**Meaning that when you turned on the robot and enable all drivers, at that point the angles are zero, and every angle will be determined in relation to that initial angle**

 </br>